carollinereis/financial-risk-ai-pipeline/README.md

-# Financial Risk AI Pipeline & Governance Dashboard
+# Financial Risk AI Pipeline

 This project was born out of curiosity about how to build an end-to-end platform using generative AI and machine learning inside financial institutions.